 - Turn off the display of the Mesh, Geometry and Attributes layers in the Treeview. - By default the Deformed mesh layer is visible.
-To see other mode shapes: - In the Treeview right-click on Eigenvalue 2 and select the Set Active option.
+To see other mode shapes: - In the Treeview right-click on Mode 2 Frequency = <value> and select the Set Active option.
 The deformed mesh plot for Eigenvalue 2 will be displayed. - By setting each Eigenvalue to be active the deformed mesh can be seen for all mode shapes.